Passenger on flight arriving in Miami from Colombia opens plane door, jumps on wing

 When officers arrived, Segura jumped off the wing and was taken into custody.

-Police said he was detained by agents from U.S. Customs and Border Protection.
+Police said he was initially detained by agents from U.S. Customs and Border Protection, but has since been transferred into the custody of the Miami-Dade Police Department.

+According to police, Segura told officers that he was not feeling well and he was taken to Jackson Memorial Hospital’s emergency room after paramedics determined he had high blood pressure.

+He will be booked into jail once released from the hospital, which hadn’t yet happened Thursday afternoon.

 Authorities said the incident did not cause any delays and all other passengers on the plane were able to get off without any issues.